keeshux/bitcoinspv/README.markdown

 __Version 0.1__ - July 31, 2014

-* Being the first minor release the library is to be considered experimental, will eventually undergo huge modifications and is quite far from being production ready.
+* Being the first minor release the library is experimental and quite far from being production ready.
 In other words: __you DO NOT want to use this version in production environments__.

 ## Quick start